-2024 Itinerary
+Itinerary

 Arrive in Cairns, the gateway to Australia’s tropical north and jumping-off point for the Great Barrier Reef and Wet Tropics World Heritage Area, protecting Queensland’s globally important rainforests.
 A transfer is included to our hotel, where we gather this evening for a welcome dinner with our Expedition Leader.

-From Cairns, we drive north to Cape Tribulation where two World Heritage Sites and distinct ecosystems—the Great Barrier Reef and Daintree Rainforest—converge.
-The route to our secluded ecolodge follows the coast before turning deep into the ancient ferns, emerald vines and dense canopy that inspired the film Avatar.
-Along the way, look for the endangered cassowary, the spectacular Australian bird that stands up to 6-1/2 feet tall.
-Ferry across the Daintree River, thick with saltwater crocodiles, to reach our destination inside Daintree National Park—land traditionally the province of the Eastern Kuku Yalanji Aboriginal people.
-This is part of the Wet Tropics of Queensland World Heritage Area, a spectacular region of rugged topography encompassing rivers, gorges, waterfalls and mountains draped in the planet's oldest rainforest.
+Continuing into the Daintree Rainforest, look for the endangered cassowary, the spectacular Australian bird that stands up to 6-1/2 feet tall.
+This afternoon, take a private "Dreamtime Walk" in Mossman Gorge.
+On this meandering stroll through lush rainforest with a local Indigenous guide, learn about traditional plant use, bush food sources, and cultural practices like ochre painting.
+At the end of the tour, gather around for bush tea and damper, the classic Australian soda bread.
+Then ferry across the Daintree River, thick with saltwater crocodiles, to reach our destination inside Daintree National Park—land traditionally the province of the Eastern Kuku Yalanji Aboriginal people.
+This is part of the Wet Tropics of Queensland World Heritage Area, a spectacular region of rugged topography encompassing rivers, gorges, waterfalls and mountains draped in some of the planet's oldest rainforest.

-The vast Daintree Rainforest, named for 19th-century Australian geologist and photographer Richard Daintree, is one of the oldest on the planet, dating back 135 million years.
-Its dense vegetation shelters an unusual array of wildlife, including the musky rat kangaroo and southern cassowary, which we look for on guided walks.
+Rise early for a private boat trip on the Daintree River, flanked by dense rainforest and mangroves, to enjoy birdwatching and nature photography in the golden light of morning.
+Our solar electric boat moves silently through the water as we cruise in search of crocodiles, tree frogs and other wildlife.
+It's an intimate way to explore the vast Daintree Rainforest, named for 19th-century Australian geologist and photographer Richard Daintree, which is one of the oldest on the planet, dating back 135 million years.
+Its dense vegetation shelters an unusual array of wildlife, including the musky rat kangaroo and southern cassowary.
 High in biodiversity, the Daintree holds 30% of Australia’s frog, reptile and marsupial species and 90% of its bat and butterfly species.
 Some 430 bird species live in the canopy, including the locally endemic tooth-billed and golden bowerbird, lovely fairywren, yellow-spotted honeyeater, Victoria’s riflebird, Bower’s shrikethrush and fernwren.
 Ancient plant species date to the Jurassic and Cretaceous periods—remnants of the dinosaur age—with wisk and tassel ferns representing some of Earth's earliest land plants.
 Other ancient flora includes plum pines, southern yews and buny pines.

-Days 6-8: Lady Elliot Island—Great Barrier Reef
+Days 6-8: Margate / Lady Elliot Island—Great Barrier Reef

 Transfer to a nearby airstrip to board our small plane to Lady Elliot Island, situated directly on the Great Barrier Reef.
 We spend the next several days exploring the southern tip of the world’s largest and most biodiverse coral ecosystem, spanning 1,400 miles in the Coral Sea.
 The reef sustains an astounding variety of marine life, earning it designations as a UNESCO World Heritage Site and one of the Seven Wonders of the Natural World.